CoolBeansProgramming/CoolBeansProgramming/README.md

 # Welcome

 As an analyst in the banking industry, I use data to deliver actionable insights to better help customers and executives.
-Being able to analyze large and complex data to solve problems is very rewarding!
-I use Microsoft Excel, Tableau, and SQL in my current role and continue to learn other skills through self-teaching.
-Now, I am working towards transitioning into a Data Scientist role.